iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 </tab>
 </toggle>

+### Deploy the model

 The next job called "deploy-model" actually performs the action.
-First, it uses the outputs of the parse job and checks whether the action should be performed.
+First, it uses the outputs of the "parse" job we defined in the previous subsection and checks whether the action should be performed.
 If the tag was produced by the model registry and if the corresponding action was assignment to the "prod" stage, it proceeds with the rest of the workflow.
+You can change these conditions to match your specific workflow.

 <toggle>